saralesan/innovaciones-backend/README.md

 ## Configuration

-Rename config.template.json file with config.json and modify the variables:
+Rename config/config.template.json file to config/config.json and modify the variables:

 * smtp: Email hosts configuration for delivering messages.
 * message_config: Fields of the email message.